tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 In [Object Oriented
 Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) one
-of the simplest ways to tame complexity is to limit your objects to around seven _attributes_, where attributes are sometimes called _member variables_ or _fields_.
+of the simplest ways to tame complexity is to limit your objects to around seven _attributes_, where attributes are the same things as _member variables_ or _fields_.
 Many programmers immediately balk at this suggestion.
 Sure, that works for toy examples, but I'm writing serious software and my objects sometimes need 10, 20 or 50 attributes.
 You must be